-- (a) Applicability.
-This section applies when the contract contains the basic clause 552.238-74 Industrial Funding Fee and Sales Reporting. - (b) The basic clause and Alternate I of 552.238-75, Price Reductions, requires the contractor to maintain during the contract period the negotiated price/discount relationship (and/or term and condition relationship) between the eligible ordering activities and the offeror's customer or category of customers on which the contract award was predicated (see 538.271(c)).
-If a change occurs in the contractor's commercial pricing or discount arrangement applicable to the identified commercial customer (or category of customers) that results in a less advantageous relationship between the eligible ordering activities and this customer or category of customers, the change constitutes a "price reduction." - (c) Ensure that the contractor understands the requirements of section 552.238-75 and agrees to report all price reductions to the Contracting Officer as provided for in the clause.
+(a) Applicability.
+This section applies when the contract contains the basic clause 552.238-74 Industrial Funding Fee and Sales Reporting.

+(b) The basic clause and Alternate I of 552.238-75, Price Reductions, requires the contractor to maintain during the contract period the negotiated price/discount relationship (and/or term and condition relationship) between the eligible ordering activities and the offeror's customer or category of customers on which the contract award was predicated (see 538.271(c)).
+If a change occurs in the contractor's commercial pricing or discount arrangement applicable to the identified commercial customer (or category of customers) that results in a less advantageous relationship between the eligible ordering activities and this customer or category of customers, the change constitutes a "price reduction."

+(c) Ensure that the contractor understands the requirements of section 552.238-75 and agrees to report all price reductions to the Contracting Officer as provided for in the clause.

-- (a) Multiple award schedules.
-Insert in solicitations and contracts: - (1) 552.238-70, Identification of Electronic Office Equipment Providing Accessibility for the Handicapped, if you include electronic office equipment items. - (2) 552.238-71, Submission and Distribution of Authorized FSS Schedule Pricelists.
+(a) Multiple award schedules.
+Insert in solicitations and contracts:

+(1) 552.238-70, Identification of Electronic Office Equipment Providing Accessibility for the Handicapped, if you include electronic office equipment items.

-- (i) Use Alternate I, in solicitations and contracts for- - (A) Federal Supply Schedule 70; - (B) The Consolidated Schedule contracts containing information technology Special Item Numbers; - (C) Federal Supply Schedule 84; and - (D) Federal Supply Schedules for recovery purchasing (see 538.7102), use Alternate I. - (ii) If GSA is not prepared to accept electronic submissions for a particular schedule delete- - (A) The paragraph identifier "(i)" in (b)(1) and the word "and" at the end of paragraph (b)(1)(i); and - (B) Paragraphs (b)(1)(ii) and (b)(3). - (3) 552.238-72, Identification of Products that have Environmental Attributes. - (4) 552.238-73, Cancellation. - (b) Multiple and single award schedules.
-Insert the following in solicitations and contracts: - (1) 552.238-74, Industrial Funding Fee and Sales Reporting.
+(2) 552.238-71, Submission and Distribution of Authorized FSS Schedule Pricelists.

+(3) 552.238-72, Identification of Products that have Environmental Attributes.

+(4) 552.238-73, Cancellation.

+(b) Multiple and single award schedules.
+Insert the following in solicitations and contracts:

+(1) 552.238-74, Industrial Funding Fee and Sales Reporting.
 Use Alternate I for Federal Supply Schedules with Transactional Data Reporting requirements.
-Clause 552.238-75 Alternate II should also be used when vendors agree to include clause 552.238-74 Alternate I in the contract. - (2) 552.238-75, Price Reductions. (i) Except in cases where Alternate II is used, use Alternate I in solicitations and contracts for- - (A) Federal Supply Schedule 70; - (B) The Consolidated Schedule containing information technology Special Item Numbers; - (C) Federal Supply Schedule 84; and - (D) Federal Supply Schedules for recovery purchasing (see 538.7102). - (ii) Use Alternate II for Federal Supply Schedules with Transactional Data Reporting requirements.
-This alternate clause is used when vendors agree to include clause 552.238-74 Alternate I in the contract. - (3) 552.238-81, Modifications (Federal Supply Schedule). - (i) Use Alternate I for Federal Supply Schedules that only accept electronic modifications. - (ii) Use Alternate II for Federal Supply Schedules with Transactional Data Reporting requirements.
+Clause 552.238-75 Alternate I should also be used when vendors agree to include clause 552.238-74 Alternate I in the contract.

+(2) 552.238-75, Price Reductions.
+Use Alternate II for Federal Supply Schedules with Transactional Data Reporting requirements.
 This alternate clause is used when vendors agree to include clause 552.238-74 Alternate I in the contract.

-Subpart 538.70-Cooperative Purchasing
+(3) 552.238-81, Modifications (Federal Supply Schedule).

+(i) Use Alternate I for Federal Supply Schedules that only accept electronic modifications.

+(ii) Use Alternate II for Federal Supply Schedules with Transactional Data Reporting requirements.
+This alternate clause is used when vendors agree to include clause 552.238-74 Alternate I in the contract.

+Subpart 538.70-Purchasing by Non-Federal Entities